-Veterinary Nutrition Tech Career Outlook
+Veterinary Nutrition Career Outlook

-American Veterinary Medical Association job board that features a variety of employment opportunities available for vet techs and veterinarians.
+Veterinary technician nutrition specialists can look to the Academy of Veterinary Nutrition Technicians to find leads on jobs or at the American Veterinary Medical Association job board that features a variety of employment opportunities available for vet techs and veterinarians.

 Veterinary Nutrition Technician Salary Data

 The recognition of specializations within the veterinary technology world is relatively new – emerging only in 1994.
 As a result, salary data for veterinary nutrition technicians is not tracked specifically.
 This discussion will cover general vet tech salaries.

 According to the BLS (May 2019), the 110,650 vet techs working in 2019 made an average annual salary of $36,670 or $17.63 per hour.
 The following represents how much vet techs made at different earning levels in that same year—the latest data available as of March 2021:

 Job Requirements – Education & Experience of Nutrition Vet Techs

 The most common way to become a licensed, registered, or certified vet tech requires the completion of a two-year vet tech program, followed by passing the Veterinary Technician National Examination (VTNE).
 While these programs do not prepare graduates for a specialty in nutrition, most American Veterinary Medical Association (AVMA) approved programs adjudicated by the Committee on Veterinary Technician Education and Activities (CVTEA) will include at least one course on animal nutrition.